Additional Resources and Tools Related to EJSCREEN

 Other EPA Data and Mapping Tools

 Below are links to a number of different data and mapping tools that have been developed by EPA.
 They may provide additional resources for screening and analyzing different areas for environmental and environmental justice concerns.
-EPA has created a comparison chart to explain key differences between four commonly used mapping tools.
+EPA has created a comparison chart to explain key differences between commonly used mapping tools.

 - Cleanups in My Community (CIMC)